When and where to share smart links for your music

 Create a smart link in seconds.
 Promote releases, merch, tours, and much more.

-If you have a website, and you’d like to feature smart links, you can transform it into an eye-catching widget instead!
-Linkfire widget types include the showcase widget, which displays the music’s artwork and a play button.
-Or you can choose the clickthrough widget, which features a list of services for visitors to choose from (much like a Release link landing page).
+You can choose the showcase widget, which displays your album artwork and a play button.
+Or try out the clickthrough widget, which features a list of services for visitors to choose from (much like a release link landing page).

-To get your widget, you’ll need to add a small bit of HTML to your site.
-For all the details, read our Embed a Linkfire widget on your site article.
+To get your widget, you’ll need to add a small bit of HTML to your website—here’s how.

-Fans in your mailing list are one of your most valuable audiences.
+Your email subscribers are your most valuable online audience.
 Why?
-Because they’ve taken an active step to sign up for your latest news—your email lands right in their inboxes.
-It’s a much more direct line of communication than social posts, which can get lost in the endless scroll of their feeds.
+Because they’ve taken an active step to sign up for your latest news—your emails land right in their inboxes, and they want to hear from you.
+It’s a much more direct line of communication than social media posts, which can get lost in the endless scroll of their feeds.

 Make your first smart link now